-You have a dream.
+You have a dream of completing college or trade school.
 We want to connect you to scholarships that will make your dream a reality!

 We have a wide range of scholarships based upon where you attend high school or college, where you live, your college major, your background and your activities.
 They are all accessible through our one online application.
 Click the link below to get started!

 Feb.
 14 – Scholarships for high school seniors – this deadline has passed.

 May 30 – Scholarships for current college students and some high school seniors

 Check out our revised guide with screenshots and written explanations help you complete the online application.

 Find out which scholarships might be available to you.

 Our Scholarship Grid provides basic information about scholarships available through the Community Foundation of Shelby County online application.
 The grid is an Excel spreadsheet that may be sorted by high school, major, grade point average, residency, participation and other factors.
 Most scholarships have other eligibility factors not shown on the grid.
 To sort in Excel, select a single column and use the Sort & Filter tool in the Excel toolbar.
 You can also use the Custom Sort tool in the Sort & Filter section to sort by multiple columns.

 Yes!
 You may be able to apply for several scholarships by completing the Community Foundation’s online application.
 Some scholarships may require additional information, so make sure to read the brief information about each scholarship presented as you complete the form and add any information or attachments requested.
 Your answers to questions about your high school, residency, college, major, grade point average or other factors determine the scholarships presented to you on the form.
 Be truthful about your answers so that the right scholarships appear on the screen for you to consider.